ray-project/ray/doc/source/handling-dependencies.rst

 Using ``conda`` or ``pip`` packages
 """""""""""""""""""""""""""""""""""

-Your Ray application might depend on Python packages such as ``pendulum`` or ``requests`` via ``import`` statements.
+Your Ray application might depend on Python packages (for example, ``pendulum`` or ``requests``) via ``import`` statements.

-Ray ordinarily expects all imported packages to be installed on every node of the cluster; in particular, these packages are not automatically shipped from your local machine to the cluster or downloaded from any repository.
+Ray ordinarily expects all imported packages to be preinstalled on every node of the cluster; in particular, these packages are not automatically shipped from your local machine to the cluster or downloaded from any repository.

 However, using runtime environments you can dynamically specify packages to be automatically downloaded and installed in an isolated virtual environment for your Ray job, or for specific Ray tasks or actors.